 - Freezer.
 Wrapped tightly, you can store it for about a month in the freezer.
 Defrost it overnight at room temperature the day before you want to serve it.

-I hope you try this easy Gluten-Free Dark Chocolate Cake and love it!
+I hope you try this easy Gluten-Free Dark Chocolate Cake and love it as much as my family and I do!

 Gluten-Free Dark Chocolate Cake Recipe